On the supports in the Humili\`ere completion and $\gamma$-coisotropic sets: On the effect of limits and reduction

-We shall prove that if the reduction $C_x$ is non-$\gamma$-coisotropic for $x$ in a dense set, then $C$ is non-$\gamma$-coisotropic.
+We shall prove that if the reduction $C_x$ is not $\gamma$-coisotropic for $x$ in a non-meager set, then $C$ is not $\gamma$-coisotropic.

-Indeed, since the problem is local, and we can work by induction on the codimension of the reduction, it is enough to deal with the case where the reduction is by a hyperplane $H_x$ with $x \in {\mathbb R} $.
-We can also assume $C\cap H_{x}$ is connected, since if $A\cup B$ is non-$\gamma$-coisotropic at $x$, then both $A$ and $B$ are non-$\gamma$-coisotropic at $x$ (according to Proposition \ref{Prop-7.5} (\ref{Prop-7.5-3})).
+First, since the problem is local, and we can work by induction on the codimension of the reduction, it is enough to deal with the case where the reduction is by a hyperplane $H_x$ with $x \in {\mathbb R} $.
+We can also assume $C\cap H_{x}$ is connected, since if $A\cup B$ is not $\gamma$-coisotropic at $x$, then both $A$ and $B$ are not $\gamma$-coisotropic at $x$ (according to Proposition \ref{Prop-7.5} (\ref{Prop-7.5-3})).